toptal/picasso/docs/decisions/19-responsive-component-spacing-properties.md

 ## Problem

 The `Container` and `Dropdown` component spacing properties are not responsive.
-Consumers have to use workarounds to make properties to have certain values depending on screen size by using responsive hooks which degrades development experience and [is not supported by Server Side Rendering (SSR)](https://toptal-core.atlassian.net/wiki/spaces/FE/pages/3326443609/Server-Side+Rendering+SSR+and+Creating+SSR-Supported+Components+in+React).
+Consumers use workarounds to make properties to have certain values depending on screen size by using responsive hooks which degrades development experience and [is not supported by Server Side Rendering (SSR)](https://toptal-core.atlassian.net/wiki/spaces/FE/pages/3326443609/Server-Side+Rendering+SSR+and+Creating+SSR-Supported+Components+in+React).

 This document focuses on spacing properties of [Container component](https://picasso.toptal.net/?path=/story/layout-container--container) (`top`, `right`, `bottom`, `left`, `gap`, and `padded` properties) and [Dropdown component](https://picasso.toptal.net/?path=/story/components-dropdown--dropdown) (`offset` property) and uses `Container.top` property as an example.